-On Spring 2013 I made the decision to consciously start working more often from home.
+In Spring 2013, I decided to start working more often from home consciously.
 One of the reasons for this was – obviously – the open office, which I felt was a productivity blocker for me.

-My commute isn’t that bad, after we moved our office to the heart of Helsinki, Finland.
+My commute isn’t that bad after we moved our office to the heart of Helsinki, Finland.
 Typically it takes me anywhere between 12 to 20 minutes on public transport.
-Just long enough to be slightly irritating, and just short enough to not have time to read up on those articles I’ve been meaning to read.
+Just long enough to be slightly irritating and just short enough not to have time to read up on those articles I’ve meant to read.

-So, after having worked remotely for about 6 months a pattern emerged: I’d typically work with clients either from home, or on-site from Mondays to Wednesdays.
-Thursdays I’d reserve for writing, calls and catching up, and Fridays were office days.
+So, after working remotely for about 6 months, a pattern emerged: I’d typically work with clients either from home or on-site from Mondays to Wednesdays.
+Thursdays I’d reserve for writing, calls, and catching up, and Fridays were office days.
 Working from home doesn’t mean you should never be at the office, but you should make a conscious and deliberate effort to visit the office, at least once a week.

 So that people remember you still exist.

 My desktop setup – last year – was quite simple.
 A “real” workstation with 3 displays, each 24” at Full HD resolution.
-One in pivot, others in desktop angle.
-I would occasionally work for hours without a break, that’s how much I enjoyed being in the flow and having an uninterrupted way to work through whatever I needed to work on.
+One in a pivot, others in desktop angle.
+I would occasionally work for hours without a break.
+That’s how much I enjoyed being in the flow and having an uninterrupted way to work through whatever I needed to work on.

 I often felt the “more displays == better, faster, stronger” mantra wasn’t really working for me.

-I would often find myself hunting a window on my desktop, or arranging windows to my needs.
+I would often find myself hunting a window on my desktop or arranging windows for my needs.
 Having used OS X on the side, I was really missing something more powerful to manage my workflow.

-I then decided to give a try to working while standing.
-I had been eyeing the options for a standing or adjustable desk and eventually purchased the IKEA Galant Standing Desk, which at 549 € ($762) is certainly not what I’d call “IKEA cheap”.
-Availability of the desk is also in short demand and I had to wait for the desk a few weeks.
+I then decided to give a try to work while standing.
+I had been eyeing the options for a standing or adjustable desk and eventually purchased the IKEA Galant Standing Desk, which at 549 € ($762) is certainly not what I’d call “IKEA cheap.”
+The desk’s availability is also in short demand, and I had to wait for the desk for a few weeks.

-Due to space constraints at home I chose the smaller model, where size of the table is only 120 * 80 centimeters.
+Due to space constraints at home, I chose the smaller model, where the size of the table is only 120 * 80 centimeters.
 Height can be adjusted between 68 cm (minimum) to 123 cm (maximum).

-It took almost two weeks to get used to working without trying to find a chair to sit on.
+It took almost two weeks to get used to working without finding a chair to sit on.
 I would start by reading up on email and social networks for about an hour before my back or legs would remind me to sit down.
-After two weeks I was able to do half-day, and after a month I would easily do full day, or about 8 hours without sitting.
+After two weeks, I was able to do half-day, and after a month, I would easily do a full day or about 8 hours without sitting.

 The desk can be adjusted electrically.
-I typically keep the desk on up-right position and only lower it when I feel I really want to – or need to – sit down.
-Even then it’s all too easy to leave the desk at a comfortable “I’ll just sit here and slouch”-position so I keep reminding myself to go back up whenever I feel too comfortable.
+I typically keep the desk in an upright position and only lower it when I feel I really want to – or need to – sit down.
+Even then, it’s all too easy to leave the desk at a comfortable “I’ll just sit here and slouch”-position, so I keep reminding me to go back up whenever I feel too comfortable.

-After a couple of months I’m immensely happy with the solution.
+After a couple of months, I’m pleased with the solution.
 Granted, the cabling could be neater, and I could use more space on the desk.
 Given the limited space and my conscious effort to work reasonable hours, the desk has been worth every penny.